laminas-api-tools/api-tools-provider/README.md

-zf-apigility-provider - interfaces for Apigility
+api-tools-provider - interfaces for Laminas API Tools
 ================================================

-This repository consists of interfaces used by Apigility that can be composed into standalone modules and libraries so that consumers may choose to opt in to Apigility functionality.
+This repository consists of interfaces used by Laminas API Tools that can be composed into standalone modules and libraries so that consumers may choose to opt in to Laminas API Tools functionality.